 Your workplace skin screening program will involve a thorough clinical assessment of your employees’ skin to ensure any suspicious spots are identified, documented and referred if suspicious.

-Onsite work skin cancer checks take 15 minutes per person.
+Onsite workplace skin checks take 15 minutes per person.
 All you need to do is provide a private well-lit room; we do the rest!

 Your skin check program